How To Delete Your Gmail Address Permanently [January 2020]

 The next thing to do after deleting a Gmail address is to update any document that might have that email address.
-Business cards, resumes, your website’s contact info, and other places where you gave that email address as a way to contact you should now be updated.
+This might include business cards, resumes, your website’s contact info, and other places where you gave that email address as a way to contact you should now be updated.

-Inactive email accounts are prime targets for hackers, and it invites risk of getting your personal information stolen.
-So if you’re not using a particular Gmail address, then it’s safe and in your best interest to properly delete it than have it open to security attacks.
+Inactive email accounts are prime targets for hackers and it invites the risk of getting your personal information stolen.
+So if you’re not using a particular Gmail address, then it’s safe and in your best interest to properly delete it than have it open to hacking.